-How to Change Twitter Handle: A Comprehensive Guide
+How to Change Twitter Handle In Easy Way: A Comprehensive Guide

 Today, Twitter is used for multiple purposes; it can be used to make connections or for marketing purposes.
 For instance, as a freelance writer, you can use the platform to gain a great following, and as a business, you can include it in your marketing strategy.
 But, what if your Twitter handle or username doesn’t represent you now?
 The way you identify yourself online says a lot about who you are, which is why it’s important to have a username that fits your persona.

 Table of Contents

 - 1 The Question Is, Can You Change Your Twitter Handle?

 - 2 Steps to Changing Twitter Handle via Desktop

 - 3 How to Change Your Twitter Handle via Ios or Android Device